Reading is important.

 I would like to mention that I wasn’t sponsored by any of the authors.
 I took the time to read them and I want to give my honest opinion about them.
 Our time is important.
 The time it takes to write a book and go through the creative process is astounding.
 Also, spending time trying to see if a book is worth your time or money is just as important.

-With that in mind, let’s check out July’s books.
+With that in mind, let’s check out August’s books.

 The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future – Kevin Kelly